 The best grow lights for staring seeds indoors

-5000 lumen LED shop lights also work well as grow lights and can often be found for a much lower cost.
+I have since upgraded to 4500 lumen LED shop lights.
+They work amazingly well as grow lights and can often be found for a much lower cost.

 Using an indoor greenhouse for starting seeds indoors